Ola Electric raises over $200 mn, takes valuation to $3 bn

-New Delhi, Sep 30 (IANS) Electric vehicle (EV) manufacturer Ola Electric on Thursday announced that it has raised over $200 million led by Falcon Edge, Softbank and others, at a valuation of $3 billion.
+New Delhi: Electric vehicle (EV) manufacturer Ola Electric on Thursday announced that it has raised over $200 million led by Falcon Edge, Softbank and others, at a valuation of $3 billion.

 Ola said it will accelerate development of other vehicle platforms including electric motorbike, mass market scooter and its electric car.